ibm-cloud-docs/assistant/webhook-post.md

     {: codeblock}

     You must specify a URL that uses the SSL protocol, so specify a URL that begins with `https`.

+    You cannot use a webhook to call a {{site.data.keyword.openwhisk_short}} action that uses token-based Identity and Access Management (IAM) authentication.
+However, you can make a call to a secured {{site.data.keyword.openwhisk_short}} web action.
+    {: important}

 1. In the **Secret** field, add a private key to pass with the request that can be used to authenticate with the external service.